coffeebe4code/disc/README.md

 - You have downloaded and installed `discd`.

 ### Tooling Mindset
 The `discr` or "disc runner" is the absolute minimum required cli necessary in order to run scripts.
 No repl, no validators, nothing.
 The way your operating system runs programs will explain why this decision was made to separate the runner.
 First, the OS must load the program into memory, and then it begins executing the `main` method.
 Anytime you run a script for disc, python, or any cli the first thing the operating system must do, is load the program itself into memory.
 The larger this binary is, the longer it takes before it can execute any actual code at all!

-You will find that all decisions were carefully made, and it is recommended to use the tooling provided to its full advantage.
+Making `discr` as small as possible ensures the fastest execution possible.

 The `discd` or "disc dev" cli is a full fledged development tool that can manage projects, minify scripts, compile projects, lint projects, provide language server options, and more.
+It is recommended to use this to run scripts while developing and testing your code.

 ### Working with Projects
 Type in a shell.
 ```
 discr -h
 ```
-and you will see a list of help functions. there isn't much.
+and you will see a list of help functions.
+There isn't much.
 ```
 $ discr -h
 version: 0.0.1-alpha